milesdwilliams15/Teaching/DPR 101/Notes/10_modifying_data_labels_and_notes_pt2.md

 `{tidyr}` tools.
 Now, we’re going to build on some of these skills while also honing our data viz.

-First, let’s get our data ready to use:
+First, let’s get our data ready to use.
+Last time we looked at a mix of civil war data and democracy data.
+This time we’re going to look at international wars.
+To do that with tools in the `{peacesciencer}` package, we need to do a few different things:

 ``` r
 # Let's get ready to go...